AJanayWhyte/AJanayWhyte.github.io/pages/vbox.md

 ![step6]({{ site.baseurl }}/images/VM/vbox/vboxx_2.png)<br>

 #### Step 7:
+Select Network on the left hand side.

 ![step7]({{ site.baseurl }}/images/VM/vbox/vboxx_3.png)<br>

 #### Step 8:
+Click to check the "enable Network adapter box.

 ![step8]({{ site.baseurl }}/images/VM/vbox/vboxx_4.png)<br>

 #### Step 9:
+Lastly, select the drop down window for attached to and select Nat Network.
+This will add the newly created nat network that we created a few steps ago.
+From there select OK.
+We're all done!

 ![step9]({{ site.baseurl }}/images/VM/vbox/vboxx_5.png)<br>

+### Congrats you have configured your VirtualBox!